-We have audited the City of Long Beach, Mississippi's, a component unit of Jackson County, Mississippi, compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Long Beach, Mississippi's major federal programs for the year ended September 30, 2020.
-City of Long Beach, Mississippi's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the City of Long Beach, Mississippi's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City of Long Beach, Mississippi's major federal programs for the year ended September 30, 2021.
+The City of Long Beach, Mississippi's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.